billbreit/BitWiseApps/README.md

 *Persistence*: save and restore a list of lists structure to/from a JSON file.
 Restore tuple and namedtuple types not recognized by json.

-*Uniqueness Constraints*: a key column or set of columns must form a unqiue key, in effect, naming a row.
+*Uniqueness Constraints*: a key column or set of columns must form a unique key, in effect, naming a row.

 *Referential Integrity*: When multiple tables are defined within the DataStore class, the relationships between ( single column ) keys in tables are maintained: every child key must have a parent key and no parent with children can be deleted.